MITgcm-contrib/ecco_darwin/regions/mac_delta/llc270/biogeochem_setup/Arctic_Oc_Ecosystem/readme.txt

       - Free-living heterotrophic bacteria nominal size 0.6um ESD

+The new Ecosystem set up involve RADTRANS package and CDOM treatment (upcoming updates)

-First approach adopted for (unknown) Initial/Boundary Conditions
+I. First approach adopted for (not avalaible) Initial/Boundary Conditions
-  > Tracers 1 to 19: Use same initial/Boundary conditions than Carroll et al. (2020) set up
-  > Tracer 20 (CDOM): Use DOP initial/Boundary conditions (the unit is the same mmolP/m3)
-  > Tracer 21, 23, 24 & 25 (Phytoplankton): Use sum of 5 PFTs of the Carroll et al. (2020) set up divide by 4.
-                                                  Absolute value of the 5 PFTs fields is used to get rid of very small existing values in its.
-  > Tracer 22 : Use initial/Boundary conditions set to 0 on the whole volume (Haptophytes are not considered in the Mackenzie shelf)
-  > Tracer 26 & 27 (Zooplankton): Use sum of 2 zoo's (absolute value) fields of the Carroll et al. (2020) set up divide by 2.
+  a.
+Initial conditions
+      - Phytoplankton: Use the same initial condition fiels for 5 phyto types (Haptophytes are intially not considered s set to 0)
+                       The field is set constant at 0.2 mmolN/m3 from 0 to 100m and 0.002 from 100m to bottom (see Le Fouest et al. 2015) the field was converted into mmolC/m3 using R_CN ratio set to 120/16
+      - Chlorophyll: convert Phytoplankton field from mmolC/m3 into mmolChl/m3 using R_ChlC ratio set to 16/120
-  > Tracer 28 (Bacteria): Field is set constant at 0.1 mmolN/m3 [0-100m] & 0.001 mmolN/m3 [100m-bottom] (see Le Fouest et al. 2015, Le Fouest et al. 2013)
-                          Field in mmolN/m3 is then converted into mmolC/m3 using R_CN ratio set to 120/16
+      - Zooplankton & Bacteria: Use the same initial condition field for 2 zoo types and Bacteria The field is set constant at 0.1 mmolN/m3 from 0 to 100m and 0.001 from 100m to bottom (see Le Fouest et al. 2015, Le Fouest et al. 2013) the field was converted into mmolC/m3 using R_CN ratio set to 120/16
-  > Tracer 29 to 33: Use same method as PFTs concentration with Chlorophyll fields (Reminder : Haptophytes not considered yet Tracer 3à set to 0)
+      - CDOM: Use DOP initial conditions (the unit is the same mmolP/m3)

+  b.
+Boundary conditions
+      - Phytoplankton: Sum the concentration of the 5 Phytoplankton fields of old ecosystem Divide the sum by 4 to distribute it on the 4 new phytoplankton types (Reminder: Haptophytes not considered yet)
+      - Chlorophyll: Sum the concentration of the 5 Chlorophyll fields of old ecosystem Divide the sum by 4 to distribute it on the 4 new phytoplankton types (Reminder: Haptophytes not considered yet)
+      - Zooplankton: Sum the concentration of the 2 zooplankton fields of old ecosystem Divide the sum by 2 to distribute it on the 2 new zooplankton types
+      - Bacteria: Set same Boundary conditions as initial field
+      - CDOM: Use DOP boundary conditions